 RED came as a great platform to shop Luxury and high-end beauty/fashion products from foreign brands.
 It has its own logistics network, can link to other eCommerce apps via hyperlinks, and is perfect to look for information on beauty products in general.

 Little Red Book has successfully gathered a large group of females who enjoy luxury/fashion shopping and sharing.
-The app successfully created a safe Shopping environment feeling for its customers.
+The app successfully created a safe shopping environment for its customers.

 Since then, Little Red Book has formed strategic partnerships with many overseas brands including Lancôme, Swiss, and Innisfree.